slevithan/regex/README.md

   </tr>
 </table>

-- *Atomized* means that that something is treated as a complete unit; it isn't related to the *atomic groups* feature.
+- *Atomized* means that the value is treated as a complete unit; it isn't related to the *atomic groups* feature.
 Example: In default context, `${x}*` matches any number of the value specified by `x`, and not just its last token.
-In character class context, set operators (union, subtraction, intersection) apply to the entire atom.
+In character class context, subtraction and intersection operators apply to the entire atom.
 - *Sandboxed* means that the value can't change the meaning or error status of characters outside of the interpolation, and vice versa.
-- Character classes have a sub-context on the borders of ranges, explained in [*Interpolating partial patterns*](#interpolating-partial-patterns).
+- Character classes have a sub-context on the borders of ranges.
 Only one character node (ex: `a` or `\u0061`) can be interpolated at these positions.

 > The implementation details vary for how `regex` accomplishes sandboxing and atomization, based on the details of the specific pattern.
 But the concepts should always hold up.

 ## ⚡ Performance

 `regex` transpiles its input to native `RegExp` instances.
-Therefore regexes created by `regex` perform just as fast as native regular expressions.
-It can also be used as a [Babel plugin](https://github.com/slevithan/babel-plugin-transform-regex), avoiding the tiny overhead of transpiling at runtime.
+Therefore regexes created by `regex` perform equally fast as native regular expressions. `regex` calls can also be transpiled via a [Babel plugin](https://github.com/slevithan/babel-plugin-transform-regex), avoiding the tiny overhead of transpiling at runtime.

 For regexes that rely on or have the potential to trigger heavy backtracking, you can dramatically improve beyond native performance via the [atomic groups](#atomic-groups) feature built into `regex`.

 ## 🪶 Compatibility

 `regex` uses flag <kbd>v</kbd> (`unicodeSets`) when it's supported natively.
-Flag <kbd>v</kbd> has had universal browser support since ~mid-2023 and is available in Node.js 20+.
-When <kbd>v</kbd> isn't available, flag <kbd>u</kbd> is automatically used instead (while still enforcing <kbd>v</kbd>'s rules), which extends support to Node.js 12+ and 2019-era browsers (2017-era with a Babel build step that transpiles private class fields and the string `matchAll` method).
+Flag <kbd>v</kbd> is supported by 2023-era browsers ([compat table](https://caniuse.com/mdn-javascript_builtins_regexp_unicodesets)) and Node.js 20+.
+When <kbd>v</kbd> isn't available, flag <kbd>u</kbd> is automatically used instead (while still enforcing <kbd>v</kbd>'s rules), which extends support to Node.js 12+ and 2019-era browsers (2017-era with a build step that transpiles private class fields and the string `matchAll` method).

 The following edge cases rely on modern JavaScript features: